configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ## What is a segment condition?

-A segment condition is a condition that is based on the evaluation of a [segment](TODO).
+A segment condition is a condition that is based on the evaluation of a [segment].
 It is used to determine whether a targeting rule is a match or not for a specific user.

 A segment is a re-usable user condition that defines a user group based on any of their properties.

 ## How does it work?

-The segment condition is evaluated with the same [User Object](TODO).
+The segment condition is evaluated with the same [User Object].
 The segment's value is then compared to the comparison value that you set on the Dashboard.
 If the segment's value is equal to the comparison value, the targeting rule is a match.
 Otherwise, the targeting rule is not a match.

 ## How to add a segment condition?